3mdeb/fwupd-bsd-documentation/dragonflybsd/regression-tests-research.md

 contact maintainers for information.

 1. It would be more convenient to create new tests similarly to ones currently existing in repo.
-Introduction whole robot framework environment to the project may raise many questions and create many issues.
+Introducing whole robot framework environment to the project may raise many questions and create many issues.

 ## OS installation in automated test